fbpx

 1. The government was negligent in maintaining the property

-2. The plaintiff was harmed
+2. The plaintiff suffered harm.

 3. The government’s negligence substantially contributed to the plaintiff’s harm